mk-fg/fgtk/README.rst

 Use-case is to copy files to simple mp3 player devices::

   % mount /mnt/sd_card
-  % pick_tracks -s 200 /mnt/music/OverClocked_Remix /mnt/sd_card/ocr
+  % pick-tracks -s 200 /mnt/music/OverClocked_Remix /mnt/sd_card/ocr
-  INFO:root:Done: 1673.1 MiB, rate: 1.29 MiB/s
+  INFO :: Finished: 1673.1M, rate: 1.29 MiB/s, df-after: 199.2M

 And later on::

-  % pick_tracks -r /mnt/sd_card/ocr new-podcasts /mnt/sd_card/podcasts
+  % pick-tracks -r /mnt/sd_card/ocr new-podcasts /mnt/sd_card/podcasts

 Without needing to manage space there manually as much.

 Source files are filtered by extensiona and are picked in random order to pick different stuff from same large dirs if used repeatedly.

-As with "cp", ``pick_tracks /path1 /path2 /dst`` usage is perfectly valid.
+As with "cp", ``pick-tracks /path1 /path2 /dst`` usage is perfectly valid.

 Uses "rsync --inplace" and "find" to do the actual file listing/filtering and copy ops.